abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

    - because we're looking for how things scale roughly. is it `linear`, `quadratic`, etc.

-4. Different inputs -> Different variables
+4. Different inputs -> Different variables to represent them

    - 2 different arrays with different lengths (`a`, `b`) can't have same `n`